Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 program that does it for me is handy.
 </div>

 The process is quite similar to what we did manually.
+That means if you followed the instructions closely, you can now apply for a job as an unpacker.
+Teach a man how to fish...

-The downloaded ZIP file of Unp64 containes an executable for Windows only.
+The downloaded ZIP file of Unp64 containes an executable file for Windows only.
 But gladly a `Makefile` is included as well, together with the sources, so you can build your own Mac or Linux version by simply running

 ```bash
 > make